 This is what got the Hong Kong firm.
 The caller looks and sounds like a person you know — sometimes multiple people you know — in a normal-looking conference window.
 Then they ask for an unusual transfer or an urgent approval.

 Flavor-specific habit: ask them to do something hard to fake live.
 Wave a hand sideways across the face quickly.
 Turn fully sideways.
 Hold a finger close to the lens.
-Live deepfake models still glitch on sudden occlusion and unusual angles — the face will smear or distort momentarily.
+Live deepfake models still glitch when something suddenly blocks part of the face (a hand passing across it) or at unusual angles — the face will smear or distort momentarily.

 AI-polished phishing, written-style impersonation, romance scams.